maggie-harrington/php-week4-shoe-store/README.md

 12. Create store page to display all brands a particular store carries, including a form to add more brands to a store.

-13. Add edit and delete buttons to store page, with a new page for the edit form.
+13. Add edit button to store page, with a edit_store page for the edit form and a delete store button.

 14. Construct and test methods within Brand class to assign a store to a brand (addStore) and to display all stores assigned to a brand (getStores).